 At the former Stasi Headquarters, learn how East Germany’s secret police recruited and organized a massive network of civilian spies.

-Visit Alexanderplatz with its futuristic parliament building, iconic TV Tower, and the setting for the demonstrations that brought the Communist regime to an end.
+Visit Alexanderplatz with its array of communist-era hotels, department stores and offices, iconic TV Tower, and the setting for the demonstrations that brought the Communist regime to an end.

 Private tours – $330 USD (1-10 persons)